claytonwramsey/www/content/blog/simd_wordle/index.md

 word-guessing game developed by [Josh Wardle](https://www.powerlanguage.co.uk/).
 The goal is to guess a five-letter English word by sampling different words.
-Every time you give a guess, you receive a [grade]{.dfn}, which is an assignment of five colors to the letters in your guess.
+Every time you give a guess, you receive a <dfn>grade</dfn>, which is an assignment of five colors to the letters in your guess.

 Given some guess $w$ and solution word $s$, the grade $g$ for letter $i$